Part I · The Scale of Reality · What is real?

 The four modes thus have two faces: an outward face (how Pattern operates in nature) and an inward face (how agents comprehend Pattern through reasoning).
 But Pattern has one more static characteristic, perhaps its most striking one.

 But shareability has a boundary.
 Understanding Pattern (that “aha!” moment) cannot be transmitted.
 You can transmit every step of a proof, but not the experience of understanding it.
 This is why education cannot be automated: Pattern’s content can be transmitted, but Pattern’s experience cannot.
-This is also the trap that civilizations must guard against when accumulating \(\lambda\): the piling up of information is not the growth of understanding (§XIV.2).
+This is also the trap that civilizations must guard against when accumulating pattern-awareness: the piling up of information is not the growth of understanding (§XV.2).
 The converse also holds: a civilization can possess collective wisdom that no individual member fully grasps: constitutional traditions, scientific paradigms, insights crystallized through intergenerational practice (CV-Irr.2).

 The content of Pattern can be transmitted losslessly, but understanding Pattern (the “aha!” moment of grasping structure) cannot be transmitted.